 Cough would start somewhere deep within and wouldn’t stop until she had very hot water!
 This cough wouldn’t let her sleep or eat well.
 It made sure that she vomited what little she ate.
 And at its peak won’t let Rehma utter a word.
 Due to this she didn’t even go out.
 It always occupied her thoughts and made her sad.

 On Sunday Feb 15th, Farha was sitting alone on her hostel bed with a diary on her hand.
 She was reading her diary with whom she shared things she wouldn’t say to anyone else.

-Feb 1: Dear Diary, It would be my first Valentine day in college.
+Feb 1: Dear Diary, It would be my first Valentine’s day in the college.
 Girls are buzzing about it.
-Now is time to shine.
-Hope I’m popular too.
-No fun in college without some attention I guess.
+Now is the time to shine.
+I hope I’m popular too.
+I guess – there is no fun in the college without some attention.

 Feb 2: OMG.
-Some of the girls had made most of the week end.
-Had done shopping and been to parlour.
+Some of the girls made most of the week end – did shopping and went parlour.
 They look so special.
 Beep beep – I’m lagging.
 Next year I’ll be prepared.

 Feb 5: Pretty Rehana confines her fears to me.
 She is scared no boy would give her a card or a rose.
 She scares me of, what will happen of me?